-- (1) This section applies to a relevant service provider using a restrictive practice in relation to an adult with an intellectual or cognitive disability. - (2) The relevant service provider must make, and keep for the time prescribed under a regulation, the records prescribed under a regulation. - (3) Also, the relevant service provider must keep, at premises where disability services are provided to the adult, a copy of- - (a) if the restrictive practice is used under section 151 or 166-the positive behaviour support plan for the adult; or - (b) if the restrictive practice is used under section 152 or 167-the respite/community access plan for the adult; or - (c) if the restrictive practice is used under section 153 or 170-the short term approval for the adult. - (4) If the restrictive practice is used under a containment or seclusion approval given as an interim order under the GAA, section 80ZR- - (a) subsection (3)(a) does not apply; and - (b) the relevant service provider must keep, at premises where disability services are provided to the adult, a copy of the interim order.
+- (1) This section applies to a relevant service provider, other than a relevant service provider prescribed by regulation, that is using a restrictive practice in relation to an adult with an intellectual or cognitive disability. - (2) The relevant service provider must make, and keep for the time prescribed under a regulation, the records prescribed under a regulation. - (3) Also, the relevant service provider must keep, at premises where disability services are provided to the adult, a copy of- - (a) if the restrictive practice is used under section 151 or 166-the positive behaviour support plan for the adult; or - (b) if the restrictive practice is used under section 152 or 167-the respite/community access plan for the adult; or - (c) if the restrictive practice is used under section 153 or 170-the short term approval for the adult. - (4) If the restrictive practice is used under a containment or seclusion approval given as an interim order under the GAA, section 80ZR- - (a) subsection (3)(a) does not apply; and - (b) the relevant service provider must keep, at premises where disability services are provided to the adult, a copy of the interim order.